NEONScience/NEON-Data-Skills/_posts/2014-10-29-Creating-Square-Plot-Boundaries-From-Centroids-in-R.md

 It requires a csv file that contains the plot centroids and preferably some sort of unique plot ID.
 The data used in this activity were collected at the National Ecological Observatory Network field site in San Joachium Experimental Range, California.

+Special thanks to <a href="http://stackoverflow.com/users/489704/jbaums" target="_blank"> jbaums</a> from StackOverflow for helping with the SpatialPolygons code!

 #Learning Objectives

 # Activity Requirements